Merit Badges

 -

-A blue card is literally a small blue card that is your application for a merit badge.
+A blue card is literally a small blue card.
+It is your application to start earning a merit badge, and where your progress will be recorded.

 You can obtain one by asking our advancement chair for one.
+When you start a merit badge with a counselor or at summer camp, you should be given one.
 In some cases you can use a “digital” blue card card through Scoutbook.

 -